 From October 2004 the Disability Discrimination Act (DDA) places a legal duty on all those who provide services to the public to make reasonable adjustments to the physical environment of their premises to ensure that disabled people can access their goods, services and facilities.
 They need timely, accurate and authoritative advice and information to help them meet these duties.

-Click on the external weblink below to enter the Disability Rights Commission website where you will find a publication you can download with more information about the DDA and how it will affect you.
+On the Disability Rights Commission website you will find a publication you can download with more information about the DDA and how it will affect you.

 West Lindsey District Council Guildhall, Marshall's Yard Gainsborough DN21 2NA

 The form below is to give us feedback about the information on this page.
 If you have a question, or require a reply, please use our general enquiries form

 We use your feedback to improve the quality of this website.